Writing a Book

 We know, we know.
 Perish the thought.
 What if that cute barista finally texts you?
 Well, it’s probably a good idea not to seem too eager anyway, and you can always blame your delayed reply on the fact that you were busy writing your very own book, i.e. a killer conversation starter.

 “But I need the internet to do research for my book!” you might say.
 Well, in that case, we suggest splitting writing and research into two separate modules.
 Do research one day, and spend the next day writing based on that research (offline!).
 Besides, even if you desperately need to fact-check something, there’s no hurry.
 Just leave a placeholder and come back to it later.
-After all, you should also:

-8. Remember it’s not the final draft!
+10. Remember it’s not the final draft!

 If you’re at all serious about your book, then you will be spending just as much time (probably more) editing your manuscript as you did writing it.
-So if the fear of messing up is what’s making you procrastinate, don’t worry – you’re going to mess some stuff up no matter how good of a writer you are.
+So if the fear of messing up is what’s making you procrastinate, don’t worry–you’re going to mess some stuff up no matter how good of a writer you are.
 That’s what editing is for.
 That’s why editors are a thing.

 In other words, your first draft is by no means the end of it, so there’s no need to put it off for fear of not doing well enough.
 Just focus on getting words onto that page for now, whether they’re good or not.
 Often, you’ll find yourself stumbling upon new ideas while doing this and end up writing some decent material.